"

 Why Measure?

-Measurement is an important aspect of marketing campaigns and other marketing activity.
-Measurement makes some people very nervous because it brings accountability into marketing activity.
+Measurement is an important aspect of marketing campaigns and other marketing activities.
+Measurement makes some people nervous because it brings accountability to marketing activities.
 In fact, this step can be one of a marketer’s best friends.
 If you don’t measure the impact of your marketing efforts, you’ll have no idea whether what you are doing is effective or not.
 On the other hand, if you do measure the impact, it will help you understand what is working, and where and how to improve your efforts.
-By nature, marketing is a dynamic field because markets change and people change.
+By nature, marketing is a dynamic field because markets are constantly evolving, and people’s needs and preferences change.
 What works beautifully this year may be a complete flop next year, and vice versa.

-Measurement–and the results or “metrics” this process collects–are like a compass that helps marketers adjust course so they can reach their goals more quickly and effectively.
+Measurement — and the results or “metrics” this process collects — are like a compass that helps marketers adjust their course so they can reach their goals more quickly and effectively.

 Deciding What to Measure

 Measuring just for the sake of having numbers misses the whole point.
-It’s actually essential to determine the right things to measure first, if you want to get a relevant picture of what’s happening.
-To do this, marketers typically go through a process of identifying key performance indicators (often called KPIs).
-A KPI is something measurable that indicates the progress an organization is making toward its business objectives.
-The KPI is not the same as the actual company goal or objective; instead it is something measurable that helps managers understand how well they are progressing toward the goal.
+It’s actually essential to determine the right things to measure first if you want to get a relevant picture of what’s happening.
+To achieve this, marketers typically undergo a process of identifying key performance indicators (often referred to as KPIs).
+A KPI is a measurable indicator that shows the progress an organisation is making toward its business objectives.
+The KPI is not the same as the company’s actual goal or objective; instead, it is a measurable indicator that helps managers understand how well they are progressing toward the goal.

 To understand the importance of KPIs, let’s say you are a track coach who wants to capture data about the sprinters on your team.
 You could measure all sorts of things about the athletes: their shoe size, how many cups of sweat they produce during a typical workout, how fast their hearts beat during a race, and so on.
 Would all those measurements be key performance indicators?
 Maybe not.
 You might decide that the key performance indicators for sprinters are their best running times and their average running times (or something else).

-In a company, KPIs can be determined for many different levels of the organization.
+In a company, KPIs can be determined for many different levels of the organisation.
 These are described below:

-• Company-level KPIs indicate the overall company performance on company-wide goals, in terms of total revenue, profitability, customer satisfaction rating, market share, or percentage of growth in the customer base.
+• Company-level KPIs measure the overall company performance in achieving company-wide goals, including total revenue, profitability, customer satisfaction rating, market share, and percentage of growth in the customer base.

 • Campaign-level KPIs track the impact of individual campaigns.
 By tracking similar metrics across multiple campaigns, it is easy to see which ones are most effective with target audiences and then use this information to refine tactics and replicate successful approaches.
 Campaign-level KPIs are somewhat dependent on the campaign design; for example, campaigns typically track the “open” rate: i.e., how many people open an email message once it is delivered.
 If a campaign doesn’t use email, the open rate doesn’t exist.
 However, there are some “common denominator” campaign metrics marketers can track across IMC activities to determine impact and progress.
 Cost per impression, impressions per campaign, and conversion rate are metrics that can be tracked for virtually any campaign.

 • Marketing tactic-level KPIs track the effectiveness of individual marketing tactics and tools.
-For example, content-marketing KPIs track the effectiveness of individual content pieces used on a Web site and in IMC campaigns.
-These metrics, such as page views per article and number of social media shares provide insight for marketers about which types of content are most popular with target customers and which content pieces get little interest.
+For example, content marketing KPIs track the effectiveness of individual content pieces used on a website and in integrated marketing communications (IMC) campaigns.
+These metrics, such as page views per article and number of social media shares, provide insight for marketers about which types of content are most popular with target customers and which content pieces get little interest.

 Alignment with Goals and Objectives

-Figuring out what to measure starts with considering the organization’s overall goals and objectives, as well as the marketing team’s goals and objectives.
-The highest-level KPIs should tell managers about how well marketing is doing at meeting its goals as a team, and how the team is contributing to the organization’s overall performance.
+Figuring out what to measure starts with considering the organisation’s overall goals and objectives, as well as the marketing team’s goals and objectives.
+The highest-level KPIs should inform managers about how well marketing is performing in meeting its goals as a team and how the team is contributing to the organisation’s overall performance.
 KPIs may reflect absolute figures, such as total market share.
-Or they may track progress toward a target, such as progress toward achieving 1,500 new customers over the course of a year.
-KPIs should provide information to guide managers in their decision-making about what is working and where to adjust course.
+Alternatively, they may track progress toward a target, such as achieving 1,500 new customers over the course of a year.
+KPIs should provide managers with information to guide their decision-making about what is working and where to adjust the course.

-It is helpful for an organization to define a standard set of KPIs for measuring the effectiveness of marketing campaigns and for the contributions made by different functions within the marketing organization: public relations, advertising, social media marketing, etc. When marketers define S.M.A.R.T. goals at the outset of a campaign, these goals may incorporate KPIs to confirm what the campaign aspires to achieve and how well it does at achieving these goals.
-KPIs for awareness-building campaigns, for example, should be focused on campaign reach, such as number of impressions or post-campaign brand awareness.
+It is helpful for an organisation to define a standard set of KPIs for measuring the effectiveness of marketing campaigns and for the contributions made by different functions within the marketing organisation: public relations, advertising, social media marketing, etc..
+When marketers define S.M.A.R.T. goals at the outset of a campaign, these goals may incorporate KPIs to confirm what the campaign aims to achieve and how well it achieves these goals.
+KPIs for awareness-building campaigns, for example, should be focused on campaign reach, such as the number of impressions or post-campaign brand awareness.

-Managers should be attentive to how many KPIs they are tracking to ensure that measurement remains a useful activity rather than a burden that cuts into the productivity and effectiveness of the broader team.
+Managers should be attentive to the number of KPIs they are tracking to ensure that measurement remains a useful activity rather than a burden that cuts into the productivity and effectiveness of the broader team.
 Fortunately, as marketing becomes more data-rich and technology-driven, many KPI-type metrics are calculated automatically by systems that support the marketing function, making them readily available.
-Tools are also available that create dashboards for marketing managers and team members to help them easily monitor KPIs on an ongoing basis.
+Tools are also available that create dashboards for marketing managers and team members to help them easily monitor key performance indicators (KPIs) on an ongoing basis.

 Defining the Metric